whatmakeart/modeling-and-fabrication/content/modules/03-laser-cutting/3-01-laser-cut-test-file/index.md

 &nbsp;

-Create a New Document that is 12 inches by 12 inches in RGB color
+- Create a New Document that is 4 inches by 4 inches in RGB color
+- Label the File

 ![Illustrator Artboard Settings](artboard-settings.png "Illustrator Artboard Settings")

 - Draw path that is closed
-- Keep the path away from the edges of the 12x12 Artboard
+- Keep the path away from the edges of the 4x4 Artboard

 ![1st Stroke for Laser Cutter](1st-stroke.png "1st Stroke for Laser Cutter")